FootyStats/footy/docs/index.md

 >>> widget.add_team('Wigan', 33, 45, 18, 19, 42)
 ```

-Get the data contained by the object as a Pandas dataframe.
+Get the data contained by the object as a Pandas dataframe (sorted by
+league position and goal difference).

 ```python
 >>> widget.dataframe()